Altruism, Warm Glow, and Generosity: A National Experiment

 With an application to generalized social trust this paper introduces mega-analysis, a method developed to increase the power and generality of conclusions from empirical data-analyses.
 A mega-analysis uses the largest possible number of observations of a phenomenon to quantify the strength of its correlates.
 Characteristics of the data (e.g., time, place, collection mode) and measures (e.g., scale properties) are modeled as separate predictors in addition to substantive predictors (i.e., theoretically derived variables).
 Specific dependent variables as well as relations between a specific dependent variable and a set of predictors can be mega-analyzed.
 The benefits of mega-analysis emerge from the analysis of generalized trust, a variable included in a large number of surveys and experiments conducted globally.
 The mega-analysis of trust shows how sample composition, survey design and choices in statistical modeling affect the conclusions on correlates of trust.

-Status update (July 27, 2016): We have now identified over 120 surveys that include at least one question on generalized trust.
-The current data file includes 1,002,917 observations from respondents in 88 countries in 23 surveys.
-Trust is measured in a forced choice format in 631,423 observations, and on a 4, 5, or 10 scale in 263,380 observations.
-Data from the BHPS / Understanding Society surveys are included.
-Data from other longitudinal panel surveys are not yet included.
-They will be added to the file in a future version.
+Status update (May 28, 2017): We have now identified over 120 surveys that include at least one question on generalized trust.
+The current data file includes 1,244,331 observations from respondents in 85 countries in 22 surveys.
+Trust is measured in a forced choice format in 751,264 observations, and on a 5, 10, or 11 point scale in 493,067 observations.

 ITSSOIN: Impact of the Third Sector on Social Innovation